 Multiple Plants in One Pot

 When choosing your pot, consider how many plants you plan on keeping in the same container.
-If you would like to plant a variety of succulents or cacti in the same container, use your best judgement to estimate how much room to allow each plant without crowding.
+If you would like to plant a variety of succulents or cacti in the same container, use your best judgment to estimate how much room to allow each plant without crowding.

 Most succulents and cacti need a considerable amount of sun, so be sure to allow enough room for each plant to receive enough light without blocking any of the others.
 You may need to rearrange them to achieve the most functional layout.